Ontario Title Protection Legislation

 Unless you also hold a credential that has been approved by FSRA as a Financial Advisor credential, you will need to change your title, in accordance with FSRA’s transition rules.

 Per FSRA’s transition rules, if you are a CFP professional or QAFP professional who was using the Financial Advisor title (or a restricted variation) on or before January 1, 2020, you may continue to use that title for two years from the date the legislation came into force (March 28, 2022).
-After that, you will either need to obtain an FSRA-approved Financial Advisor credential to continue using the title, or change your title to Financial Planner or another title that is not restricted by FSRA’s title protection framework.
+After that, you will either need to obtain a FSRA-approved Financial Advisor credential to continue using the title, or change your title to Financial Planner or another title that is not restricted by FSRA’s title protection framework.

 Per FSRA’s transition rules, if you are a CFP professional or QAFP professional who started using the Financial Advisor title after January 1, 2020, you are only permitted to use the title once you hold an approved designation or license from a FSRA-approved credentialing body.
 You may change your title to Financial Planner or another title that is not restricted by FSRA’s title protection framework.